 Monster does a good job reaching candidates.
-In fact, many applicant tracking systems (ATS) and recruiting software services also post to Monster, and it is a popular job board for job seekers around the world.
+In fact, many applicant tracking systems (ATSes) and recruiting software services also post to Monster, and it is a popular job board for job seekers around the world.

 Overall, Monster is best for:

 - International job searches: Monster works in the US, Canada, and 12 European countries.

-- Local jobs: Monster partners with over 100 local newspapers, making it a good choice for advertising jobs where hiring local works better.
+- Local jobs: Monster partners with over 500 US local newspapers, making it a good choice for advertising jobs where hiring local works better.

 - High-turnover businesses: Monster’s ability to save and reuse job ads, plus keep resumes on file, make it easy to look for employees for the same (or similar) positions again and again.

 - Hiring veterans: Monster posts through Military.com to attract veterans, who often have not only practical work experience but the discipline that some roles require.

 - Businesses on a tight budget: Monster’s lowest plan is $299/month for a single job posting.
 If that’s more than you’re willing to spend, consider our list of the best free job posting sites.

 - Infrequent posting: While you can pause or cancel your account, you still must pay for a full month whenever you use Monster.
 For seasonal hirings or infrequent postings, consider Indeed instead.
 Learn more about what it can do and if it’s right for you in our Indeed review.

 - Hourly workers: While you can use Monster to fill lower-skilled, hourly jobs, some sites target these job seekers—and specialize in finding them for you.
 Consider CoolWorks, Homebase, or Snagajob, our top contenders for hiring hourly workers in our guide to the best job posting sites.